 This issue is further compounded by Ontario's rapidly aging population.
 The number of Ontarians waiting for a bed in a LTC home grew by 45 per cent from 2015 to 2018.
-And experts estimate the number of seniors aged 75 and older will double within the next 20 years.
+This includes Ontarians waiting in hospital beds.
+In 2018, 15.5 percent of hospital beds were occupied by patients waiting for care elsewhere.
+The median wait time for hospital patients waiting for a LTC bed was 94 days in 2018.
+Experts estimate the number of seniors aged 75 and older will double within the next 20 years.
 Without dramatic system changes, there will be a shortfall of 48,000 LTC beds over the next five years.